0xPr0f/Unstoppable-NFT/README.md

 ## How is works

-You will be logged into a page where you will confirm your ownership of a UD domain then after confirmation you will be automaticall redirected to the DApp
+You will log into a page where you will confirm your ownership of a UD domain then after confirmation you will be automatically be redirected to the DApp

 ## How to run it

-If you want to run the app, you can clone the app but it will require and additional folder hidden with the gitignore you can hit me up on discord 0xProf#7686 for the proper steps and all the required info to be able to run the application on localhost
+If you want to run the app, you can clone the app but it will require and additional folder hidden with the gitignore you can hit me up on discord 0xProf#7686 for the proper steps, configuration and all the required info/files to be able to run the application on localhost

 ## Submission details

 _Project Name: Unstoppable NFT_
 _Code Repo: https://github.com/0xPr0f/Unstoppable-NFT_
 _Youtube Video: https://www.youtube.com/watch?v=03P-PyYJCHI_
 //the video is not 3mins(max) due to MM popup, network and i was trying to explain and prove the authenticity of my dapp.
 _Discord ID: 0xProf#7686_
 _UD email address: 0xprofoz@gmail.com_